orbitalquark/gtdialog/doc/02_Usage.md

   pole" (for lack of better description).
 It does not indicate how far the operations you're performing have progressed; it just shows that your application/script is busy.
-You can still update the text of the label when writing to gcocoadialog's `stdin` - and it doesn't matter what percentage you feed it.
+You can still update the text of the label when writing to gtdialog's `stdin` - and it doesn't matter what percentage you feed it.
 * `‑‑float`: Float on top of all windows.
 * `‑‑stoppable`: Show the stop button.